 The Arc Mercer is a Greater Mercer County Premier Agency providing Community Based services for individuals with special needs and developmental disabilities.
 We offer one of the strongest vocational programs in Mercer County, serving over 300 people with special needs.
 The ARC Mercer’s Food Service Program provides skills training for careers in the food service industry.
-Students who complete the program successfully are certified to work in food-related services such as restaurants, food markets, cafeterias and others.
+Students who complete the program successfully are certified to work in food-related services such as restaurants, cafeterias, fast food eateries, and others.

 The program is based on ServSafe, the industry gold-standard for food service.
 Upon successful completion of the program a trainee may receive the ServSafe Food Handlers Certificate or the Agency’s Certificate of Completion, which is the equivalent.

-Food service participants learn on-the-job skills including basic food preparation skills; cooking techniques and strategies; proper use of utensils; food serving skills, light kitchen duty machinery such as blenders, food processors, and dishwashers; kitchen safety protocols, sanitation procedures, and end-of-shift cleaning.
+Food service participants learn on-the-job skills including basic food preparation skills; cooking techniques and strategies; proper use of utensils; food serving skills; light kitchen duty machinery, and dishwashers; kitchen safety protocols, sanitation procedures, and end-of-shift cleaning.

 Students begin their training with an orientation and skill assessment class.
 Upon completing this class, students are assigned their first on-the-job task of working on a food preparation team for our Café.
-Some of the skills they acquire within the first week include proper grooming, what is appropriate attire to wear in the kitchen, how to properly wash hands, when to wear gloves, how to peal, how to slice, and how to grate certain vegetables.
-Students’ rotate through different stations in the cafe and then transition into kitchen/cafeteria operations where they are provided the opportunity in working directly with the public.
+Some of the work readiness skills they acquire within the first week include proper grooming, appropriate attire to wear in the kitchen, proper handwashing, and when to wear gloves.
+The food training program trains individuals to use a variety of kitchen skills such as how to peel, how to slice, and how to grate certain vegetables.
+Students rotate through different stations in the cafe and then transition into kitchen/cafeteria operations where they are provided the opportunity to work directly with the public.